Volunteer in Nepal with Projects Abroad

 Volunteers on our Building project in Nepal will work to rebuild and repair schools, homes and community buildings damaged by the earthquake which struck in April 2015.
 Help make a tangible difference to our recovery efforts in-country.

 Teach literacy, numeracy and hygiene skills to disadvantaged children in Nepal.
-You can also provide support for children at special needs centres for disablities and malnutrition.
+As a volunteer, you can also provide support for children at special needs centres for disablities and malnutrition.

-As part of this Medical Elective placement it is likely that you will work in a hospital with a lack of resources and facilities.
+As part of this Medical Elective placement in Nepal, you will intern in a hospital where you will learn about health-care in a developing country.
 You will be assigned a supervising doctor who will support your experience.

-As an elective student in Nepal you will be provided with a placement that not only meets your elective requirements but also gives you a full and rewarding experience of this fabulous country.
+As an elective student in Nepal, you will be provided with a volunteer placement that not only meets your elective requirements but also gives you a full and rewarding experience of this culture-rich country.

 We are partnered with a number of rehabilitation clinics in Nepal.
-This is the perfect location for any student wishing to take a Physiotherapy Elective in a developing country.
+Volunteering at these clinics will provide valuable experience for your Physiotherapy Elective in a developing country.

-Volunteer in the dental department of a local hospital and observe dentists and other dental staff throughout their day.
+Volunteer in the dental department of a local hospital in Nepal and observe dentists and other dental staff throughout their day.
+Gain valuable experience and knowledge about this field.

 Work alongside local staff and help deliver healthcare to Nepalese people who would otherwise be unable to afford it.
 You may work at a hospital or centre for children with physical disabilities.

 Volunteering on a Nursing project in Nepal is an exciting and rewarding challenge.
-Projects Abroad will help match you to a placement that will best suit your skills.
+You will gain valuable experience shadowing and learning from local staff.

-A volunteer Physiotherapy project in Nepal is a great way to gain work experience in this field whilst living in one of the most culture rich countries in the world.
+A volunteer Physiotherapy project in Nepal is a great way to gain work experience in this field and assist local patients, whilst living in a beautiful, culture-rich country.

 Teach English and other subjects to primary school children in Kathmandu.
-You'll help students improve their conversational English abilities, and work on basic maths, hygiene and life skills.
+As a volunteer, you'll help students improve their conversational English abilities, and work on basic maths, hygiene and life skills.

-Short-term specials for 16 to 19 year olds available in Nepal
+High School Specials for 15 to 18 year olds available in Nepal

 Take part in basic renovation work in a local community and spend time organising games and fun activities for disadvantaged children in Kathmandu.